 What Is A Hysterosalpingogram?

-This image shows the female anatomy.
+The image opposite show the female anatomy.
 For a baby to be created, an egg is released from the ovary and it travels down the fallopian tube.
 At the same time, during sexual intercourse, sperm is introduced into the uterine cavity through the cervix.
 They swim up into the fallopian tubes where they meet the egg and fertilisation occurs.
 The egg continues to travel through the fallopian tube to the uterine cavity and implants – the start of a pregnancy.